kmkole86/simple_android/README.md

 # simple

-Just a simple list=>details piece of code (not an app).
-Take a glance, made just to show my way of thinking about something simple where the app architecture comes into focus.
+overkill of the simplest list.
+Clean architecture with maintainability and scalability in focus...
+CLEAN, MVI, Compose, Coroutines / Flow, Hilt, Room, Ktor...
+• Out of scope:
+  ▪ UI (done in a way just to prove a point)
+  ▪ All cases handled etc. (not meant to be a complete solution)

-Not finished, it can go different ways from here... e.g. adding redux for encapsulating state update logic into smaller units etc.
+Not finished, ment to be used as conversation starting point. it can go different ways from here... e.g. adding redux for encapsulating state update logic into smaller units, optimize it in a various directions...

-Android, CLEAN, SOLID, MVI, Kotlin, Coroutines/Flow, Hilt, OfflineFirst (proxy pattern), Room (caching, decorator pattern)...